59n/vanguard/DOCKER.md

 # Docker Setup Guide

-This guide will help you set up and run the Vanguard application using Docker.
+This guide will help you run Vanguard using the pre-built Docker images that live in GitHub Container Registry.

-> **Quick Start:** Clone the repo, create a `.env` file with the settings below, then run `docker-compose up -d --build`.
-The entrypoint script handles everything automatically!
+> **Quick Start:** Clone the repo, create a `.env` file with the settings below, then run `docker-compose up -d`.
+No local build is required—the containers pull `ghcr.io/59n/vanguard:latest` automatically.

 ## Prerequisites